astroLazybones/crueltyfish/README.md

 Here is a list of things that are here and arent here:
 <br>
 - [ ] Detection if the game is the main window
-- [ ] Catching based on if a fish in on screen
+- [ ] Catching based on if a fish is on screen
 - [ ] Uranus (this planet is something that isnt in the code)
 - [x] Very few lines of code
 - [x] Ability to cast and reel in fishing rod automatically